dat-boi-lux/GPUSPPM/README.md

 \
 The source for a **Windows** compile and a **Linux** compile are provided.
 A prebuilt binary for Windows is also provided (this was compiled by Toshiya Hachisuka).

-# Build Instructions - Linux:
+# Build Instructions - Linux/Ubuntu:
 It is assumed that you have already installed the appropriate drivers for your GPU.
 This program will not run if you haven't done this.\
 \
 There are a few dependencies we will need to install in order to make this run. **GPUSPPM** requires **OpenGL**, **FreeGLUT**, and **GLEW**.
 Install them by typing this into a terminal:\